 Cover - Meadow hawkweed cover was significantly lower with Milestone at either 5 or 7 fl oz/A applied at the spring rosette (May) or bolt (June) growth stage when compared to later application timings (Figure 1).
 There was no significant difference in meadow hawkweed, Idaho fescue, or perennial grass cover between Milestone at 5 or 7 fl oz/A when applied at the spring rosette or bolting growth stage.
 Spring applications of Milestone® were associated with a significant increase in Idaho fescue cover, likely in response to removing hawkweed competition.
 At the senescent growth stage (September) Milestone at 7 fl oz/A provided significantly better hawkweed control than the same rate applied to fall rosettes (November).

-Results of these field trials are similar to previous studies with Milestone and indicate that herbicide application timing is critical for controlling exotic hawkweeds.
+Results of these field trials are similar to previous studies with Milestone and indicate that herbicide application timing is critical for controlling exotic hawkweeds (BOX 2).
 Milestone at either 5 or 7 fl oz/A should be applied in the spring to hawkweed at the rosette growth stage to early flower growth stage to maximize exotic hawkweed control and increase desirable grass production.

-®Trademark of Dow AgroSciences LLC.
-Milestone is not registered for sale or use in all states.
+Milestone herbicide is not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
-Label precautions apply to forage treated with Milestone and to manure from animals that have consumed treated forage within the last three days.
-Consult the label for full details.
-State restrictions on the sale and use of Transline apply.
+When treating areas in and around roadside or utility rights-of-way that are or will be grazed, hayed or planted to forage, important label precautions apply regarding harvesting hay from treated sites, using manure from animals grazing on treated areas, or rotating the treated area to sensitive crops.
 Consult the label before purchase or use for full details.
-Always read and follow label directions.
+Always read and follow label directions.©2019 Corteva